reminagreenfield/CreativeProgramming1/Assignments/Week05_Interactivity.md

 INTERACTIVITY
 ====

-### DUE: THURSDAY, OCTOBER 12
+### DUE: THURSDAY, MARCH 7

 In his paper *The Art of Interaction: Interactivity, Performativity, and Computers* (found in the `Readings` folder), David Saltz describes interactive art having three things:

 * An input device that translates one's behavior into digital form
 * That the input data affects the output